yulikafsd/personal_assistant/README.md

 ```

-assistant
+pn-assistant

 ```

-This launches the Personal Assistant CLI interface.
+This launches the PythoNauts Assistant CLI interface.

 ---